osg-htc/osg-htc.github.io/_community/school.md

 ## Next OSG School

-The next OSG User School will be held in the summer of 2025.
+The OSG School 2025 is scheduled for June 23&ndash;27.
-Applications will likely open in early 2025.
+Please visit [the OSG School 2025 website](https://osg-htc.org/school-2025/) for all the details!

 ## Materials

-The OSG User School want virtual in 2020 and 2021, which means that we were able to record lectures to complement lecture and exercise materials!
+The OSG User School (as it was called then) was held virtually in 2020 and 2021, which means that we were able to record lectures to complement lecture and exercise materials!

 * [OSG Virtual School Pilot, August 2021](https://osg-htc.org/virtual-school-2021/materials/)
 * [OSG Virtual School Pilot, July 2020](https://osg-htc.org/virtual-school-pilot-2020/#materials/)